 If studies showing that the product’s materials or components are hazardous were released AFTER the product entered the market, there is a high risk that the manufacturer will escape liability via the “state of the art” defense.

 Is it possible to fight the state of the art defense?

 “Although this defense may seem unfair to injured consumers, it actually makes sense why this defense exists,” says our experienced product liability attorney in Los Angeles.
 After all, if a manufacturer could not have known about a certain defect or danger at the time of making or selling the product, why would it be fair to hold that manufacturer liable for something it could not have predicted or known?

 And yet, many manufacturers mount this defense when it is not appropriate.
 A skilled lawyer can help you fight against the state of the art defense by collecting proof that a safer alternative design was available at the time the defective or hazardous product was made or sold.

 Also, a Los Angeles product liability attorney can help you establish that the manufacturer knew or should have figured out a safer design, but failed to do so at the time of making the product.
 In that case, your lawyer will have to prove that you would not have been injured had the manufacturer made its product according to the alternative and safer design.

 A lawyer can help you prove that the manufacturer is wrong

 Establishing what materials and knowledge was available at the time the defendant manufacturer was making its products is rather tricky, and requires the help of skilled experts in the field.
-Luckily for you, here at the Compass Law Group, PC, we retain the services of experts who specialize in studying design defects and unsafe materials and their potential hazardous effect on human health.
+Luckily for you, here at the Compass Law Group, LLP, we retain the services of experts who specialize in studying design defects and unsafe materials and their potential hazardous effect on human health.